Tomomi Tanaka (President)

 Prior to starting EDGE, Tomomi was an Assistant Professor at Arizona State University, a Specially Approved Associate Professor at Keio University, a Research Fellow at the Cabinet Office, Government of Japan, a Research Fellow at University of Tokyo, a Post-Doc at Caltech, and a Consultant at the World Bank.
 She has taught behavioral economics, game theory, global markets, development economics and global career development.

-Tomomi received the Enjoji Award as the most promising young economists from Nikkei in 2012.
-In 2013, she was identified as one of “25 Girls of the Next Generation” by Nikkei Women Magazine in their 25th anniversary special edition.
+Tomomi received the Enjoji Jiro Memorial Prize for the most promising economists from Nikkei in December 2012.
+In 2013, she was identified as one of “25 Girls of the Next Generation” by Nikkei Woman Magazine in their 25th anniversary special edition.
+Tomomi was also selected as a Woman of the Year 2014 by Nikkei Woman Magazine.